Plot Settings and Appearance Reference

 Bar

 Loc.
 X and Loc.
-Y: set the color bar position (in pixels).
+Y: set custom color-bar coordinates (in pixels).
+These fields are enabled only when Position is Custom.

 Text